AI IN MARKETING2025-12-23

 In today’s intense competition in the retail industry, every cent matters.

-The difference of even a few dollars in the price of related products or services could mean the loss of a customer.
+The difference of even a few dollars in the price of related products or services could mean losing a customer.

 Product pricing is one of the biggest challenges that retailers face today, especially while selling on e-commerce platforms such as Amazon.

-Competition is such that it’s no longer enough to change the price of a product at previously seen frequencies such as every week or a month.
+Competition is such that it’s no longer enough to change the price of a product at previously seen frequencies, such as weekly or monthly.

-Because of retail coming online, and a market that’s getting more and more omnichannel, market dynamics must operate at a granular level now, where operations are measured in minutes and hours, not days and weeks.
+Because of retail coming online and an increasingly omnichannel market, market dynamics must operate at a granular level now, with operations measured in minutes and hours, not days and weeks.

 So much so that the price of individual products must be adjusted as frequently as possible in response to market demand.

 That’s quite a challenge and something that no human can handle.
-But with the advent of AI, repricing products in an ever-fluctuating market no longer poses the challenge that once used to be.
+But with the advent of AI, repricing products in an ever-fluctuating market no longer poses the challenge it once did.

 Inventory

-In a fast-changing retail market, inventory management constitutes yet another major challenge that is now being easily tackled by AI algorithms.
+In a fast-changing retail market, inventory management is yet another major challenge that AI algorithms now tackle easily.

-Until now running out of stock was every retailer’s recurring nightmare, while overstocking meant the need for extra capital to meet inventory cost, rentals, and the fear of a commodity perishing if not sold within time.
+Until now, running out of stock has been every retailer’s recurring nightmare, while overstocking has meant the need for extra capital to cover inventory costs, rentals, and the fear that a commodity would perish if not sold within a specific time.

-AI technology now design predictive analytics models that, for example, can identify key factors affecting the velocity of orders.
+AI technology now designs predictive analytics models that, for example, can identify key factors affecting order velocity.

 Machine learning has also helped in another area of retail – managing the product range or line.